LucyBalu logo

 Key Takeaways

-- Use design consistency as a retention tool.
-When replacement accessories only look right with your furniture, customers have a strong reason to stay in your ecosystem.
+• Use design consistency as a retention tool.
+When replacement accessories only look right with your furniture, customers have a strong reason to stay with your range.

-- Price for the audience, not the category.
+• Price for the audience, not the category.
 Premium buyers expect premium pricing.
-Do not discount your way into subscriptions — sell convenience and aesthetic consistency instead.
+Sell consistency, not a discount.

 Build This with Joy Subscriptions